What are my chances of getting into the program?

 No, but we encourage potential students to visit campus if at all possible.
 It gives you the opportunity to meet faculty members, staff, and current students in the program.
-It also gives you a chance to see how our programs are run.
+It also gives you a chance to see how our on-campus exercise program is run.
 Plus, when we evaluate candidates, it is always in your favor if we can put a face with an application.
-If you would like to arrange a campus visit, contact the Program Director, Dr. John Porcari, by phone (608.785.8684) or email
+If you would like to arrange a campus visit, contact the Program Director, Dr. John Porcari, by phone (608.785.8684) or email (firstname.lastname@example.org ).

 How is the job market?